Lachlan-Mayne/english-notes/Peter/Marketing.md

 **Price Penetration:**
 - Business charges the lowest possible price for a product in order to attract attention
-- Objective is to sell a large number of products during the early
+- Objective is to sell a large number of products during the early stages of the product life cycle and thus discourage competitors from entering the market or from taking market share from existing businesses

 **Loss Leader:**